jlangch/venice/doc/readme/datatypes-custom.md

 Venice is dynamically typed and provides a rich set of datatypes.
-But with domain modelling primitive types like longs, strings, and maps are not as expressive as we're used with languages that have a type system.
+But with domain modelling primitive types like longs, strings, and maps are not as expressive as we are used to with languages that have a type system.

 Even though Venice will never progress into a statically typed language, the ability to define custom types will make a domain model more expressive.